HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 ## Overview

-We will perform LGP on the Iris dataset, from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/iris).
+We will perform LGP on the Iris dataset, from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/iris), to classify the species of a flower using the length and width of its sepals and petals.

-We'll do a binary classification this time, predicting whether a flower is Iris Setosa or not.
-While classifying all three species is more of a wrap-around problem, which can be solved by splicing three (or two) such classification programs together, one for each species, and having one final algorithm to process the predictions of these programs and giving one final result.

-In this repository is the processed Iris dataset, where Iris Setosa is marked 1 and the other species are marked 0.

 We will need three program files:
 Main.kt to run the program